MicrosoftDocs/azure-reference-other/stream-analytics-docs/over-azure-stream-analytics.md

 ms.author: hysm
 ---
 # OVER (Azure Stream Analytics)
-For each row, determines the grouping of rows before an associated aggregate or analytic function is applied.
+For each row, the OVER clause determines the grouping of rows before an associated aggregate or analytic function is applied.

 You can use the OVER clause anywhere a scalar function is allowed.
 For example, you can use the OVER clause in the SELECT, WHERE, JOIN or GROUP BY clauses.